ConnorMacdonaldYYC/emotion-based-visuals/README.md

    ```
    cp temp.env .env
    ```
    *NOTE:* You will need an active anthropic API key to run this program.
-Reach out to c.s.macdonald@students.uu.nl for access.
 8. Download the audio files and place them in the `src/sounds/` directory.
 Files are located here: https://drive.google.com/drive/folders/1MvQvd-2zPVnOW3um2M0phpwjqw5pwihM?usp=sharing